I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 No. All data are provided free of charge.

-What if my proposed research is already being conducted by one of the YODA Project partnered Data Holders?
+What if my proposed research is already being conducted by one of the YODA Project Data Partners?

-The YODA Project will notify requestors if their proposed research is already being conducted by a Data Holder.
+The YODA Project will notify requestors if their proposed research is already being conducted by a Data Partner.
 The decision as to whether or not to proceed is solely that of the requestor.

 What if a similar Research Proposal has already been submitted to the YODA Project by another requestor?